ajhenley/gitbook/what_is_a_defining_diagram.md

 # What is a systems diagram?

 ###A Systems Diagram
-To help you develop an understanding of a problem you should read and re-read the problem statement.
-Then attempt to divide the problem into it's components.
+To help you develop an understanding of a problem you should read the problem statement.
+You may need to ask follow-up questions before proceeding.
+Next, divide the problem into its components.

 The solution is often to take the inputs, apply your algorithm and generate the output.

 You can document this thought process in a Systems Diagram.